 Given on-going public concern on the subject of child abuse, and recent changes in the law, schools are now required to report if we think any child has come to harm as a consequence of possible abuse.

 A member of staff in each school has been appointed to be responsible for Child Protection and has undertaken specialised training.
-In our school, that person is: Miss Rachel Cross Designated Officer (Child Protection)
+In our school, the child protection officers are:

+Miss Rachel Cross - Headteacher and Designated Officer (Child Protection)